-As of 9 December:
+As of 5 January:

-- Some of our offices are open but operating with substantially reduced staff numbers within a Covid-secure environment.
-Use of these workspaces is prioritised for those team members who cannot work effectively from home or whose work requires them to be in one of our premises.
-All offices are closed to external visitors (except for exceptional pre-arranged circumstances). - In line with Government advice, all staff who can continue to work from home are strongly encouraged to do so. - Staff carrying out essential and emergency work or working out in the community are provided with suitable PPE where required and have been given detailed and specific instructions for safe working. - Our customer services are currently running largely 'as normal' but this may be subject to change as long as Covid-19 is still circulating in the community.
+- In response to the latest national lockdown, all our offices have been closed apart from our Asher House head-office.
+This remains open with with Covid-secure measures in place for a small number of staff who cannot work effectively from home or whose work means they need to be on-site.
+All of our premises are closed to external visitors (except for exceptional pre-arranged circumstances). - In line with Government advice, all staff who can continue to work from home have been clearly instructed to do so. - Staff carrying out essential and emergency work or working out in the community are provided with suitable PPE where required and have been given detailed and specific instructions for safe working. - Our customer services are currently running largely 'as normal' but this may be subject to change as long as Covid-19 is now circulating at high levels in the community.
+This may also include further changes if more information about protecting people against the new, more transmissible variant of the virus becomes available.
 We provide regular service status information and updates to customers through our website and social media.
 Where possible we continue to provide remote support where possible (for example trying to help customers resolve problems themselves where it is possible and safe for them to do so).